liquity/dev/packages/contracts/test-report.md

       ✓ withdrawETHGainToTrove(): Several deposits of varying amounts span one scale factor change.
 Depositors withdraws correct compounded deposit and ETH Gain after one liquidation (1986ms) alice deposit: 0
-      ✓ withdrawETHGainToTrove(): Deposit that decreases to less than 1e-9 of it's original value is reduced to 0 (3725ms) ✓ withdrawETHGainToTrove(): Several deposits of 10000 LUSD span one scale factor change.
+      ✓ withdrawETHGainToTrove(): Deposit that decreases to less than 1e-9 of it's original value is reduced to 0 (3725ms) ✓ withdrawETHGainToTrove(): Several deposits of 10000 XBRL span one scale factor change.
 Depositors withdraws correct compounded deposit and ETH Gain after one liquidation (2361ms)
       ✓ withdrawETHGainToTrove(): 2 depositors can withdraw after each receiving half of a pool-emptying liquidation (3814ms) ✓ withdrawETHGainToTrove(): Large liquidated coll/debt, deposits and ETH price (959ms) ✓ withdrawETHGainToTrove(): Small liquidated coll/debt, large deposits and ETH price (784ms)

   Contract: StabilityPool
     Stability Pool Mechanisms
-      ✓ provideToSP(): increases the Stability Pool LUSD balance (354ms) ✓ provideToSP(): updates the user's deposit record in StabilityPool (355ms) ✓ provideToSP(): reduces the user's LUSD balance by the correct amount (321ms) ✓ provideToSP(): increases totalLUSDDeposits by correct amount (283ms) ✓ provideToSP(): Correctly updates user snapshots of accumulated rewards per unit staked (4003ms) ✓ provideToSP(), multiple deposits: updates user's deposit and snapshots (2543ms) ✓ provideToSP(): reverts if user tries to provide more than their LUSD balance (1030ms) ✓ provideToSP(): reverts if user tries to provide 2^256-1 LUSD, which exceeds their balance (508ms) ✓ provideToSP(): reverts if cannot receive ETH Gain (1073ms) ✓ provideToSP(): doesn't impact other users' deposits or ETH gains (1906ms) ✓ provideToSP(): doesn't impact system debt, collateral or TCR (2287ms) ✓ provideToSP(): doesn't impact any troves, including the caller's trove (1810ms) ✓ provideToSP(): doesn't protect the depositor's trove from liquidation (1082ms) ✓ provideToSP(): providing 0 LUSD reverts (1091ms) ✓ provideToSP(), new deposit: when SP > 0, triggers STBL reward event - increases the sum G (1072ms) ✓ provideToSP(), new deposit: when SP is empty, doesn't update G (4734ms) ✓ provideToSP(), new deposit: sets the correct front end tag (1128ms)
+      ✓ provideToSP(): increases the Stability Pool XBRL balance (354ms) ✓ provideToSP(): updates the user's deposit record in StabilityPool (355ms) ✓ provideToSP(): reduces the user's XBRL balance by the correct amount (321ms) ✓ provideToSP(): increases totalXBRLDeposits by correct amount (283ms) ✓ provideToSP(): Correctly updates user snapshots of accumulated rewards per unit staked (4003ms) ✓ provideToSP(), multiple deposits: updates user's deposit and snapshots (2543ms) ✓ provideToSP(): reverts if user tries to provide more than their XBRL balance (1030ms) ✓ provideToSP(): reverts if user tries to provide 2^256-1 XBRL, which exceeds their balance (508ms) ✓ provideToSP(): reverts if cannot receive ETH Gain (1073ms) ✓ provideToSP(): doesn't impact other users' deposits or ETH gains (1906ms) ✓ provideToSP(): doesn't impact system debt, collateral or TCR (2287ms) ✓ provideToSP(): doesn't impact any troves, including the caller's trove (1810ms) ✓ provideToSP(): doesn't protect the depositor's trove from liquidation (1082ms) ✓ provideToSP(): providing 0 XBRL reverts (1091ms) ✓ provideToSP(), new deposit: when SP > 0, triggers STBL reward event - increases the sum G (1072ms) ✓ provideToSP(), new deposit: when SP is empty, doesn't update G (4734ms) ✓ provideToSP(), new deposit: sets the correct front end tag (1128ms)